AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/historical_data/slow_updates_tree/implement_slow_updates.md

 To learn more about the Slow Updates Tree, go [here](./main.md)

+On this page you will learn how to implement a slow updates tree into your contract, and an example of a token blacklisting contract that uses the slow updates tree.

+# How to implement a slow updates tree

 1. Copy the *SlowTree.nr* example and its dependencies, found [here](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/noir-contracts/contracts/slow_tree_contract).
 Replace the constants with whatever you like and deploy it to your sandbox
 2. Copy the *SlowMap interface* for easy interaction with your deployed SlowTree.
 Find it [here](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/noir-contracts/contracts/token_blacklist_contract/src/interfaces.nr)
 3. Import this interface into your contract

 #include_code interface yarn-project/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust

-5. Create a storage init function for the same value in both public and private storage

-#include_code slow_updates_storage yarn-project/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust

-6. Store the SlowTree address in private storage as a FieldNote
+5. Store the SlowTree address in private storage as a FieldNote

 #include_code constructor yarn-project/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust

-7. Store the SlowTree address in public storage and initialize an instance of SlowMap using this address
+6. Store the SlowTree address in public storage and initialize an instance of SlowMap using this address

 #include_code write_slow_update_public yarn-project/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust

-8. Now you can read and update from private functions:
+7. Now you can read and update from private functions:

 #include_code get_and_update_private yarn-project/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust

-9. Or from public functions:
+8. Or from public functions:

 #include_code get_public yarn-project/noir-contracts/contracts/token_blacklist_contract/src/main.nr rust

-View the [reference](../../../references/slow_updates_tree.md) for more information.
+View the [reference](slow_updates_tree.md#reference) for more information.

 ## Exploring an example integration through a **`TokenBlacklist`** Smart Contract